-I hope it could be of a help in you getting a basic understanding of the game.
+I hope it could be of a help in you getting a more advanced but still pretty basic understanding of the game.

-Some awsome people have to be credited in helping me make this guide:
+Some awesome people have to be credited in helping me make this guide:

-* **Shiwah** for creating the awsome banners and for the huge amount of advice.
+* **Shiwah** for creating the awesome banners and for the huge amount of advice.